StigLidu/TURN/readme.md

 <img src="figs/correlation_accuracy.png" alt="The accuracies between predicted temperature and best from grid search have high correlation." width="700" height="400">
 </div>

-### Setup
+### Usage

 You can use our code for automatic temperature selection.
-Given a model and a task, TURN algorithm automatically predicts a suitable temperature.
+Given a model and a task, TURN algorithm automatically predicts a suitable temperature for multi-sample aggregation strategy.

 We support models from Hugging Face or local checkpoints.